The crossroads of Shibuya is one of the emblematic places of the district.

 Shibuya, the Young and trendy district

-Shibuya is without doubt the most fascinating and most vibrant district of Tokyo.
-This well connected area is a popular shopping area of Tokyoites, an economic center, Shibuya is a genuine icon of the Japanese capital and a place you must visit.
+Shibuya is, without doubt, the most fascinating and most vibrant district of Tokyo.
+This well connected area is a popular shopping area of Tokyoites, an economic center, Shibuya is a genuine icon of the Japanese capital and an area you must visit.

 Shibuya District, The Beating Heart of Tokyo

 Shibuya is undoubtedly the Tokyo district, which best illustrates the charm of the city; this is a unique district in Tokyo.
 Shibuya is famous for its enormous and crowded pedestrian crossing, and it's hundreds of fashion stores, neon signs, and giant screens; its lively atmosphere with music being played everywhere.
 By Shibuya, we mean here the neighborhood around JR Shibuya station.
 Indeed, the name "Shibuya" also designates the whole of the Shibuya-ku district is one of the largest in the capital.
 The district extends from south of Ebisu to the south of Shinjuku and includes the areas of Harajuku and Yoyogi.

 To discover the area, we recommend that you lose yourself in the streets of Shibuya, as the neighborhood is rich in activities and discoveries.
 It all starts with the arrival at the immense Shibuya station, from here visitors can enjoy the view of the famous crossing, which stages a choreography punctuated by traffic lights.
 There, thousands of passers-by assemble, under the light of giant screens and in front of cars lined up.